For District VI director: Jeanette M. Van Emon

-Honors: ACS Fellow, 2012; Agrochemicals Fellow, 2014; ACS Award for Innovation in Chemistry of Agriculture, 2013; ACS Southern Nevada Local Section David W. Emerson Award for Outstanding Service, 2012; ACS Award of Appreciation for general co-chair, 2008 Western Regional Meeting; Appreciation for Dedication and Service Award, ACS Agrochemicals Division, 2002; US EPA Office of the Administrator, Award of Excellence 2019; US EPA Office of Research and Development (ORD), Diversity Award, 2013; US EPA ORD, Statesmanship Award, 1999; EPA Bronze Medal Honor Awards, 2010, 2002, 1991; Women in Science and Engineering Award for Environmental Pioneers, 1998; Award of Distinction for Outstanding Alumni, University of California, Davis, College of Agriculture and Environmental Sciences, 2001; Citation for Excellence, University of California, Davis Alumni Association, 2001; US EPA ORD Strategic Planning Award, 2001; US Senate Commendation and Recognition for Outstanding Scientific Achievement, 2000, 1999, and 1995; Southern Nevada Federation Executive Association, Outstanding Accomplishment in Science and Technology Achievement Award, 2000; US EPA–ACS Joint Science Achievement Award in Chemistry, 1996, 1992; US EPA Special Achievement Awards (multiple years).
+Honors: ACS Fellow, 2012; Agrochemicals Fellow, 2014; ACS Award for Innovation in Chemistry of Agriculture, 2013; US Environmental Protection Agency, Office of Research and Development (ORD), Diversity Award, 2013; ACS Southern Nevada Local Section, David W. Emerson Award for Outstanding Service, 2012; ACS Award of Appreciation for general cochair, 2008 Western Regional Meeting; Appreciation for Dedication and Service Award, Agrochemicals Division, 2002; US EPA, ORD, Statesmanship Award, 1999; EPA Bronze Medal Honor Awards, 2010, 2002, 1991; Women in Science and Engineering Award for Environmental Pioneers, 1998; Award of Distinction for Outstanding Alumni, University of California, Davis, College of Agriculture and Environmental Sciences, 2001; Citation for Excellence, UC Davis Alumni Association, 2001; US EPA, ORD Strategic Planning Award, 2001; US Senate Commendation and Recognition for Outstanding Scientific Achievement, 2000, 1999, and 1995; Southern Nevada Federation Executive Association, Outstanding Accomplishment in Science and Technology Achievement Award, 2000; US EPA/ACS Joint Science Achievement Award in Chemistry, 1996, 1992.

-Professional positions (for the past 10 years): US EPA, research chemist, 1987–2019 (retired); Agricultural and Environmental Research, Analytical Methods, Policy, and Public Outreach, consultant, 2019–.
+Professional positions (for past 10 years): US Environmental Protection Agency, research chemist, 1987–2019 (retired); consultant, Agricultural and Environmental Research, Analytical Methods, Policy, and Public Outreach, 2019–.

-Related activities: North American Commission for Environmental Cooperation, Dioxin, Furan and HCB Task Force, US EPA, appointee, 2010–14; US Centers for Disease Control, appointee; National Nanotechnology Coordination Office, Environmental Health and Safety Research strategy writing team, 2010–14; Interagency Committee on Analytical Methods for Homeland Security, member, 2012–15; United Nations International Atomic Energy Agency, Vienna, Austria, adviser, 1999–2003; US EPA ORD, appointee; National Science Foundation, Chemical Sciences Roundtable, member, 1999–2002; ACS National Meetings and Pittsburgh Conference chair for more than 30 symposia; EPA ORD Policy Committees for Guiding Research Policy and Supporting a High Performing Organization, author.
-Published 80 journal articles, 23 book chapters, 4 edited books, 12 proceedings, 30 EPA reports.
-Holds 3 patents.
+Related activities: North American Commission for Environmental Cooperation, Dioxin/Furan/HCB Task Force, US EPA, appointee, 2010–14; US Centers for Disease Control, appointee, National Nanotechnology Coordination Office, Environmental Health and Safety Research strategy writing team, 2010–14; Interagency Committee on Analytical Methods for Homeland Security, 2012–15, member; United Nations International Atomic Energy Agency, Vienna, Austria, advisor, 1999–2003; US EPA ORD, appointee, National Science Foundation, Chemical Sciences Roundtable, member, 1999–2002.
+ACS National Meetings and Pittsburgh Conferences symposia chairmanships (>30).
+EPA ORD Policy Committees for Guiding Research Policy and Supporting a High Performing Organization.
+Publications: 67 journal articles, 22 book chapters, 4 edited books, 12 proceedings, 30 EPA reports, 3 patents.

 Our society is a community

-Participating in various ACS activities has been most rewarding for me.
-I have made many friends both professionally and personally through ACS.
+Participating in various ACS activities has been a truly rewarding experience for me.
+I have made many friends due to my involvement with ACS, and I consider them my “support group” both professionally and personally.
 My initial involvement with ACS began in graduate school.
-I still remember nervously waiting to present my first paper and getting wonderful support, including a glazed donut, from veteran ACS members.
-I remember their kindness every time I have the privilege to mentor or encourage student members.
-I have been very involved in developing symposia and program planning for ACS meetings, enabling me to become quite familiar with the technical part of ACS.
-Becoming a councilor for the Agrochemicals Division provided me with an exciting new aspect of service to my division.
+I still remember nervously waiting to present my first paper and getting wonderful support from more experienced ACS members.
+Since then, I have passed this care on by mentoring and encouraging new members.
+I have been very involved in developing symposia and program planning for both national and regional meetings, enabling me to become quite familiar with the technical part of ACS.
+Becoming a Councilor for the Agrochemical Division opened up an exciting new aspect of ACS for me.
 I truly enjoy the intricacies of governance and being a part of it!
-Working in a government bureaucracy has well-suited me for participation in ACS governance.
+I find that my experiences as a government researcher have suited me well for participation in ACS governance.

 Membership-driven service

-As a former chair of the ACS Western Region, I am very aware that District VI covers a wide geographical range, including part of Canada.
-Issues and concerns could significantly vary across this large area.
-I would work to establish increased member engagement within District VI and provide a close link to the board.
-Increased communications and networking across the district would enable members to exchange ideas, support each other, provide feedback as to what is and isn’t working, and thus help ACS to better serve you.
-I would very much like to visit throughout our district to meet members and make connections.
+Increased communications and networking across the District would help members support each other, provide feedback as to what is and isn’t working, and help ACS to better serve its members.
+I have been known to “work outside of the box” and to have some fun along the way.
+During the International Year of Chemistry, I received a Local Section Innovative Project Grant to outfit taxi cabs that traversed the Las Vegas resort corridor with signage stating, Chemistry is Everywhere.
+Local and international tourists had a brief introduction to the presence of chemistry in their everyday lives.

-Public and congressional outreach to promote the everyday importance of chemistry is critical.
-During my government career, I briefed Congress members and staffers and look forward to being on the Hill again to champion chemistry and ACS.
-Our legislators must know the importance of science and in particular chemistry, the “central science.”
+Public and congressional outreach to promote the importance of chemistry are key ACS activities.
+During my government career, I briefed congressional members and staffers and would look forward to being on Capitol Hill for the annual ACS Legislative Summit day to champion Chemistry and the ACS.

 My ACS involvement includes both local section and divisional activities.
-I have been chair of the Western Regional Board, chair of the Southern Nevada Section for two terms, and chair of the Women’s Committee.
-I was general co-chair of the 2008 Western Regional Meeting.
-I am a councilor for the Agrochemicals Division and have been division chair and program chair.
-I am co-organizing the division’s 50th celebration for fall 2023.
-I am a member of the Council Policy Committee and former member of the Meetings and Exposition Committee and the Divisional Activities Committee.
+I have been chair of the Western Regional Board, chair of the Southern Nevada Section for two terms and chair of the Section’s Women’s Committee.
+I was general cochair of the 2008 Western Regional Meeting.
+I am a Councilor for the Agrochemicals Division and have been division chair, program chair, and member of the Executive Committee.
+I am currently a member of the Meetings and Exposition Committee, and subcommittee member for Technical Programing.
+I have been a member of the Divisional Activities Committee and cochair of the Subcommittee on Divisional Enhancement & Outreach.

-My ACS tenure ranges from nervous graduate student to working mom and now having a son who is an ACS member and active participant.
-My time with ACS has been fulfilling and well-spent, and I look forward to the honor of being your advocate on the ACS Board of Directors.
-My commitment to you is to be the best board member I can be.
+My ACS tenure ranges from graduate student, to working mom, and now having a son who is an ACS member and a committee participant.
+My time with ACS has been fulfilling and well spent, and I look forward to a potential new chapter as your advocate on the ACS Board of Directors.

 Join the conversation

-Note: This headline of this article was updated on Oct.
-23, 2020.
-Jeanette M. Van Emon is running for District VI director, not District IV director.